aakashdixit22/scribeai/README.md

-Ah, you're referring to how it looks in the preview of Markdown-supported platforms (e.g., GitHub) or rich text editors.
-Let me ensure everything displays as intended when copied and previewed correctly.
-Here's a version that's optimized for both Markdown and rich text:

 ScribeAI

 ScribeAI is an AI-powered web application designed to help users create, manage, and save notes effectively.
 By combining the power of artificial intelligence and a robust text editor, ScribeAI allows users to upload PDF files, ask context-based questions, and generate AI-driven notes seamlessly.
 With real-time updates, secure authentication, and rich export options, ScribeAI redefines the note-taking experience.

 Features